Health, DNA & Breedplan Requirements for Official Society Shows & Sales

 - Tag Number of Dam

-- Please ensure that you bring to the Sale the Health Declaration Cards which MUST be displayed alongside each entry even if no information is available.
+- Please ensure that you bring to the Sale Animal Health Declaration Card(s) which must be displayed alongside each entry even if no information is available.

 It really does help if the documents mentioned under 1 & 2 are lodged with the Society prior to the Sale and not handed to us at the time of the event.